Dommel

 The Dommel is a small river in Belgium and the Netherlands, left tributary of the Dieze.
-It is 120 km long, of which 85 km in the Netherlands.
+It is 120 km long, of which 85 km are in the Netherlands.
 The Dommel takes in water from the Keersop, Tongelreep, Run, Gender and Kleine Dommel streams and merges at 's-Hertogenbosch with the Aa stream to form the river Dieze, which subsequently flows towards the Meuse.
 The main cities and towns along the Dommel's course are Peer, Neerpelt, Valkenswaard, Dommelen, Eindhoven, Son en Breugel, Sint-Oedenrode, Boxtel, Sint-Michielsgestel and 's-Hertogenbosch.

 Drainage basin

 The drainage basin of the Dommel belongs to that of the Meuse.
 To the west of is the basin of the Donge, which also belongs to that of the Meuse.
 To the south the basin of the Dommel borders that of the Schelde.
 To the east is that of the Aa.
 Further to the south a number of rivers flow into the Meuse much further upstream.